-The Plan, along with Xerox Corporation Savings Plan (the "Plans"), invests in a unitized stock fund, The Xerox Stock Fund (the "Fund"), which is primarily comprised of Xerox Corporation common shares.
+The Plan, along with the Xerox Corporation Savings Plan (the "Plans"), invests in a unitized stock fund, The Xerox Stock Fund (the "Fund"), which is primarily comprised of Xerox Corporation common shares.
 The unit values of the Fund are recorded and maintained by the Trustee.
-During the year ended December 31, 2006, the Plan purchased common shares in the Fund in the approximate amount of \$105,629,000, sold common shares in the Fund in the approximate amount of \$178,259,000, and had net appreciation in the Fund of approximately \$35,609,000.
-The total value of the Plan's investment in the Fund was approximately \$254,541,000 and \$290,329,000 at December 31, 2006 and 2005, respectively.
+During the year ended December 31, 2007, the Plan purchased common shares in the Fund in the approximate amount of \$22,086,000, sold common shares in the Fund in the approximate amount of \$48,290,000, and had net depreciation in the Fund of approximately \$8,962,000.
+The total value of the Plan's investment in the Fund was approximately \$219,375,000 and \$254,541,000 at December 31, 2007 and 2006, respectively.
+During 2007, dividends paid on Xerox Corporation common stock amounted to \$577,365.
 These transactions, as well as participant loans, qualify as party-in-interest transactions.
-In addition, certain funds are managed by an affiliate of the trustee and therefore, qualify as party-in-interest transactions.
-The Plan also accepts rollovers from an affiliated plan, the Retirement Income Guarantee Plan of Xerox Corporation and The Xerographic Division, UNITE HERE, and these transactions qualify as party-in-interest.
+In addition, certain funds are managed by an affiliate of the Trustee and therefore, qualify as party-in-interest transactions.
+The Plan also accepts rollovers from an affiliated plan, the Retirement Income Guarantee Plan of Xerox Corporation and the Xerographic Division UNITE HERE and these transactions qualify as party-in-interest.